kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 - Post-processing of gates/constraints in `Circuit::compile`
 - Reduction of the amount of `clone`s

-Despite that, this library is performant enough to write and work with circuits.
-Accordingly, optimization has been delayed until after the initial proof of concept is ready.

 This library uses asserts instead of `Result`.
 It also has extraneous asserts which should be moved to debug.